Why Is There a Renewed Push for Affordable UK Housing?

 • Viability testing, ensuring schemes stay practicable while still addressing housing needs.

-Affordable housing includes Social Rent, affordable rent, and affordable home ownership tenures.
+Affordable housing includes social rent, affordable rent, and affordable home ownership tenures.
 These categories inform how councils negotiate with developers.

 However, local authorities face real-world limits; funding, staffing, and legal complexity can slow planning approvals.
 Strengthening collaboration early in the process is key.

 Developers using data platforms such as Landstack’s Districts tool can monitor planning policies in real time, forecast upcoming local plan reviews, and prepare proposals that meet affordability targets before submission.
+Book a demo to explore Landstack’s platform today.

 This proactive approach turns policy into opportunity, saving time, improving outcomes, and building credibility with councils.